Chapter 1: This Venerable One is Dead

 “…”

-He didn’t know what the hell this “Steamed Noble Consort” and “Deep Fried Empress” meant.
+He didn’t know what the hell this “Steamed Noble Consort” and “Deep-Fried Empress” meant.
 Perhaps this style of naming with which “Scholar Mo” buried his two wives was the same that had led to Wangba, Gua, and Ji Ba.
-Although, the reason why he gave his empress and consort such titles would remain unknown.
+Although the reason why he would confer his empress and consort such titles would remain unknown.

 Xue Meng looked at the third grave.

-But in front of the grave was a pot of pear blossom white, a bowl of chili-oil wontons that had gone cold, and a few plates of spicy food, all of which were Mo Ran’s favorites.
+But in front of the grave was a pot of pear blossom white wine, a bowl of chili-oil wontons that had gone cold, and a few plates of spicy food, all of which were Mo Ran’s favorites.

-Xue Meng stared blankly, stupefied.
-Then he was suddenly shocked.
+Xue Meng stared blankly, stupefied, before he was finally overcome with shock.
 Could it be that Mo Ran had no intention of resisting and had already dug his own grave?
-That he intended to die?
+That he decided to die?

 At this thought, he felt himself break into a cold sweat.

 He didn’t believe it.
-Mo Ran was a person who always fought till the end, never knowing what fatigue and giving up were.
+Mo Ran was a person who always fought until the end, never knowing what exhaustion and giving up were.
 With his way of doing things, he’d definitely fight the revolting armies to the death until the bitter end, so why would he…

 These past ten years, as Mo Ran stood at the height of power, what exactly had he seen?
 What had happened?
 No one knew.